 Paints with a glossy finish repel grime and dirt, are durable, and they stand out better than flat paints before and after exposure to weather elements.
 Moreover, you should also choose a paint that complements the interior or exterior wall paint.

-Among the best paints for window trim that we recommend is the Benjamin Moore Regal Select.
+Among the best paints for window trim that we recommend is the Benjamin Moore Regal Select, or INSL-X CC550109A-01 Trim Paint.
 However, the kind of paint you are going to use is also determined by material your trim is made of.

 In that regard, we have looked at various kinds of paints for different window trim materials.
 The most common window trim materials you may want to paint are primed wood, bare wood, medium-density fiberboard, PVC trim, iron, and polystyrene.